 A vulnerable narcissist will prefer you breaking up with them.
 They avoid being in confrontations and are used to feeling self-pity.

-However, grandiose narcissists love being the center of all attention.
+However, grandiose narcissists are self-obsessed and love being the center of all attention.
 They will be ready to fight it out with you.
 They may even start looking for a new partner in front of you.

 If you know which type of narcissist you are involved with, you can get an idea about how the breakup may turn out to be.